ncarrier/carino-build_scripts/README.md

 For other details, please see the build.sh section of the README.md file for the carino-tools project.
-A file in the build_scripts directory is considered a build script if it ends with **.carbuild**.
-It is considered a configuration script if it ends with **-config.carbuild**, the only difference is that no -dirclean target is handled for a configuration script.
+A file in the build_scripts directory is considered a build script if it ends with **.build**.
+It is considered a configuration script if it ends with **-config.build**, the only difference is that no -dirclean target is handled for a configuration script.

 ### Features